Skip to navigation Skip to content

 • unpaid (only the account/invoice is needed)

-Australian ORGAN donor Register (AODR) via MS014
+Australian Organ Donor Register (AODR) via MS014

 Payment of benefits via EFT

 If a claim is processed at a service centre and the account/invoice is paid in full or via phone claiming, the claimant does not need to complete and sign a claim form.
-See Patient claims requirements for payment of Medicare benefits.

 Held EFT payments for children under 14 years of age (health professional error)

-If a customer (other than the child) contacts Medicare and claims to be the claimant, the Service Officer is to decide if the customer is the actual claimant and the health professional has transmitted the child as the claimant incorrectly.
+If a customer (other than the child) contacts Medicare and claims to be the claimant, the Service Officer must decide if:

 • what was the date of service